awwright/node-rdf/README.md

 ### Native support for RDF 1.1 semantics

-The domains of the functions ensure constistency with all the other applications found in the RDF universe.
+The domains of the functions ensure consistency with all the other applications found in the RDF universe.

 `Literal` treats xsd:string as no datatype, and treats any language literal as rdf:langString.
 The RDF1.1 datatype is available through the `Literal#datatype` property.
 The RDF1.0 datatype, which null for plain literals and language strings, is available through `Literal#type`.